KenanYusuf/react-resplit/README.md

 Resizable split pane layouts for React applications 🖖

-- Flexible hook-based API that works with any styling method
+- Compound component API that works with any styling method
 - Built with modern CSS, a grid-based layout and custom properties
 - Works with any amount of panes in a vertical or horizontal layout
 - Built following the [Window Splitter](https://www.w3.org/WAI/ARIA/apg/patterns/windowsplitter/) pattern for accessibility and keyboard controls